walkerhughes/portfolio/speech_recognition.md

 <p>(Background information on Hidden Markov Models can be found <a href="https://en.wikipedia.org/wiki/Hidden_Markov_model">here</a>)</p>

 This type of Markov Model essentially amounts to estimating a mixture of Gaussians.
-This is a distribution composed of a linear combination of M Gaussian (or Normal) distributions, one for each state in the state space.
+This is a probability distribution composed of a linear combination of M Gaussian (or Normal) distributions, one for each state in the state space.
 Here we will try to classify sound bits of 5 different words being said, so we will take M = 5.
 Our model then becomes:

 <p><span class="math display">\[f(x) = \sum_{i = 1} ^{M} c_i N(x; \mu_i, \Sigma_i)\]</span></p>

 In a GMMHMM, we seek to model a sequence of hidden (unobserved) states {x_1, . . . , x_M} and corresponding sequence of observations {O_1, . . . , O_T} where each observation O_i is a vector of length K distributed according to a mixture of Gaussians with M components.
-The parameters for this type of model include the initial state distribution π and the state transition matrix A. Also, for each state i, we have an assciated set of parameters
+The parameters for this type of model include the initial state distribution π and the state transition matrix A, which tells us the probability of transitioning from a given state to any other in the state space.
+Thus, for each state i, we have an assciated set of parameters

 <p><span class="math display">\[i = {1, ..., M}, (c_i, \mu_i, \Sigma_i)\]</span></p>

+where mu defines the distribution means and Sigma defines the corresponding covariances.

 The following function accepts a GMMHMM as well as an integer num_samples, and which simulates the GMMHMM process, generating num_samples different observations.